Funding Priority: Faculty

 - A gift of $3,000,000 endows a senior-level faculty position.

-An Endowed Faculty Fellow serves as a powerful means of recruiting and retaining new and/or junior-level professors who have already demonstrated superior teaching and research.
+An Endowed Distinguished Scholar position serves as a powerful means of recruiting and retaining new and/or junior-level professors who have already demonstrated superior teaching and research.
 Among our peer universities, competition over talent is fierce.
-A Faculty Fellow appointment cultivates confidence and institutional loyalty, keeping us one step ahead of our peers.
+A Distinguished Scholar appointment cultivates confidence and institutional loyalty, keeping us one step ahead of our peers.